Join our mailing list to get regular email updates and info on what we're up to!

 More about vaginas and vulvas.

-Often the starting point is desire (wanting sex or intimacy with another person) but some people find that they start to want sex only after they have become physically and emotionally excited.
+Some people find that they only want sex only after they have become physically and emotionally excited.
 This excitement is known as arousal.
 If someone has a vagina they may start to get wet, and if someone has a penis they may start to get hard.
+Other people become aroused through thoughts alone, everyone’s different.

 People experience a wide range of physical signs of arousal including increased heart rate and tingling sensation in the genitals.
 Becoming aroused is the body’s way of preparing for sex, but is very pleasurable in itself and doesn’t need to lead to orgasm.